vadolasi/refluxo-engine/docs/guides/getting-started.md

   ],
 };
 ```
-*Note: We are using a special node id `trigger` in the expression.
+*Nota: We are using a special node id `trigger` in the expression.
 The engine doesn't have a real node with this ID; we will provide its data via `externalPayload` when we call `execute`.*

-## 4. Running the Engine
+## 4. Executing the Engine

 Finally, let's instantiate the `WorkflowEngine` and run our workflow.